 If you are willing to count your rows, you can create a repeating braid pattern with a very long repeat simply by alternating regularly between two bicolor patterns.
 I did that with the two possible versions of Edge in my sampler braid:

 In my sample braid, I alternately braided 11 rows of each chart of Edge.

 I also braided a combination pattern using Alternating Stripes and (divided braid) All-dark-up:

 Another simple but effective combo is to alternate a long section of Edge pattern with a short section of a contrast pattern.
 Here I braided a long section of Edge and then one full pattern repeat of Dark-Light Alternations (6 rows) then another long section of Edge followed by one repeat of Dark-Light Alternations.

 Here in this jumbled sampler braid, these two repeats of the combo pattern probably don’t stand out as a “pattern”!
 But all by itself it can be a nice overall braid design.
 As can long sections of Edge broken up with short sections of Alternating Stripes.

-Combo-patterns are fun and surprising in a loop braid (at least to braiders!).
-A normal finger-loop braid’s pattern repeat is quite short – limited by the number of loops in the braid.
-But when you combine two patterns, the overall pattern repeat can be very long, especially if you use Edge or Alternating Stripes to stretch out the length of the pattern repeat.
-It’s an opportunity to create an overall braid pattern with a lot of ‘breathing space’ compared to regular loop braids, and to the ultra-busy sampler above.
+Combo-patterns are fun and surprising in a braid (at least to braiders!).
+A normal braid’s pattern repeat is quite short – limited by the number of strands in the braid.
+But when you combine two patterns (in a two-layer bicolor-loop braid), the overall pattern repeat can be very long, especially if you use Edge or Alternating Stripes to stretch out the length of the pattern repeat.
+It’s a way to create an overall braid pattern with a lot of ‘breathing space’ compared to most braids, and to the ultra-busy sampler above.

 Turning twice as an alternative to not turning loops: